Abhiram453/ecommerce-follow-along/follow-along/README.md

 Imported the Navbar component and included it in the main application layout.
 Ensured that the Navbar component is rendered on all pages.

+# Milestone 16: Displaying All Product Data
+In this milestone, we focused on creating a new page that displays all the product data fetched from the backend.
+This page provides a comprehensive view of all available products, enhancing the user experience by allowing users to browse through the entire product catalog.

+1. Creating the All Products Page
+File: pages/AllProducts.jsx Changes:

+Created a new page component to display all product data.
+Fetched product data from the backend using Axios.
+Used the ProductCard component to render each product in a grid layout.
+Ensured the layout is responsive and maintains a consistent design across different screen sizes.
+2. Fetching Product Data from the Backend
+File: pages/AllProducts.jsx Changes:

+Created a function to fetch all product data from the backend.
+Used the Axios library to make the GET request.
+Stored the fetched data in the component's state.
+3. Displaying the Data Using the ProductCard Component
+File: components/ProductCard.jsx Changes:

+Ensured the ProductCard component is correctly set up to display product details.
+Used props to pass product data to the component.

+# Milestone 17: Implementing Cart Functionality
+In this milestone, we focused on creating the cart schema to store products and writing an endpoint to receive and store product details in the cart.
+This milestone enhances the user experience by allowing users to add products to their cart and manage their shopping list.

+1. Writing the Cart Schema
+File: models/userModel.js Changes:

+Defined the cartSchema to store cart items with product ID and quantity.
+Integrated the cartSchema into the userSchema.
+2. Writing an Endpoint to Store Product Details in Cart
+File: controllers/userRoute.js Changes:

+Implemented the /cart endpoint to receive and store product details in the user's cart.
+Validated the product ID and quantity to ensure they are correctly formatted.
+Updated the user's cart in MongoDB.